 NOTE 1: The determination of the target AF for the target DNAI and the AF migration to the target AF are out of the scope of this release.

 4e.
 The AF replies to Nnef_TrafficInfluence_Notify by invoking Nnef_TrafficInfluence_AppRelocationInfo service operation either immediately or after any required application relocation in the target DNAI is completed.
 AF includes N6 traffic routing details corresponding to the target DNAI.
 AF may reply in negative e.g. if the AF determines that the application relocation cannot be completed successfully on time.
 If the AF instance change happens in step 4d, the AF includes the indication of AF change, target AF ID and notification target address of the target AF in the Nnef_TrafficInfluence_AppRelocationInfo message.
+Nnef_TrafficInfluence_AppRelocationInfo may indicate that buffering of uplink traffic to the target DNAI is no more needed as traffic to the target DNAI is now authorized by the AF

 4f.
 When the NEF receives Nnef_TrafficInfluence_AppRelocationInfo, the NEF triggers the appropriate Nsmf_EventExposure_AppRelocationInfo message.

 4g.
 The AF replies to Nsmf_EventExposure_Notify by invoking Nsmf_EventExposure_AppRelocationInfo service operation either immediately or after any required application relocation in the target DNAI is completed.
 AF includes N6 traffic routing details corresponding to the target DNAI.
 AF may reply in negative e.g. if the AF determines that the application relocation cannot be completed successfully on time.
 If the AF instance change happens in step 4d, the AF includes the indication of AF change, target AF ID and notification target address of the target AF in the Nsmf_TrafficInfluence_AppRelocationInfo message.
+Nsmf_EventExposure_AppRelocationInfo may indicate that buffering of uplink traffic to the target DNAI is no more needed as traffic to the target DNAI is now authorized by the AF

 NEXT CHANGE (2)